RachelXu923/CS144/writeups/check0.md

 I would like to credit/thank these classmates for their help:

-1. runqiuzhang
+1. rqzhang: help me fix the timeout error in testing the bytestream.
+We also discussed approaches and datastructures we used.
-2. ed discussion #94, help me modify my pop method!
-And my speed improve from 0.98 Gbit/s to 1.88 Gbit/s
+2. Ed discussion #94: I modified my pop method after reading this discussion and improve the speed.

 This lab took me about 8 hours to do.
 I did attend the lab session.

 My secret code from section 2.1 was: 759325

-- Optional: I had unexpected difficulty with: [describe]
+- Optional: I had unexpected difficulty with: Git settings; Unfamiliar with C++

-- Optional: I think you could make this lab better by: [describe]
+- Optional: I think you could make this lab better by: briefly introduce the background info we need to know about the lab assignment.

 - Optional: I was surprised by: [describe]